dkrajzew/degrotesque/docs/mkdocs/appendixC.md

 Appendix C: Skipped Elements
 ============================

-The contents of the following elements are not processed by default:
+When parsing HTML files, the contents of the following elements are not processed by default:

 * script
 * code